AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 * Fixed an issue with the **Data loading (file)** activity, which could prevent you from importing Japanese characters from txt and csv files if they were positioned at the end of the file.
 (NEO-24957)
 * Fixed an issue with continuous deliveries which could prevent the **Analysis Started** and **Analysis Completed** fields from being populated correctly.
 (NEO-20755)
 * Fixed an issue that could display an error message when trying to preview SMS messages after a query on another schema than **Recipient** (nms:recipient).
 (NEO-27517)
-* Windows NT authentication has been removed from the available authentication methods when configuring a new database with a Microsoft SQL Server.
 * Fixed an issue when using the Snowflake FDA connector.
 A user with the Snowflake FDA access name rights could not execute a query on a Snowflake schema.
 An error of the type "Password not found" was displayed in the logs.
 (NEO-23851)
 * Fixed an issue when using an FDA connector which happened when the linked FDA schema name was a substring of an element name of the current schema.
 This occurred, for example, if the FDA schema was "cust" and one of the elements within the Recipient schema was "customer".
 When fetching the column inside the "customer" element and adding a column from the "cust" FDA schema, the value for the local column was missing.
 (NEO-20193)
-* The database cleanup workflow has been optimized for Teradata in order to improve performance.
-(NEO-19959)
 * Fixed an issue in workflows when fetching records from an external database and inserting them in the Campaign database.
 (NEO-26359)
 * Improved the error message displayed when inserting an image from Adobe Target and the tenant name was empty in the external account.
 * Fixed an issue in the **Message Center Event History** report that caused script errors when trying to apply filters and made the filter by a date range impossible.
 (NEO-23365)